Moses270/firesearch/README.md

 # FireSearch

-FireSearch is a JavaScript package built to easily support text searches in firestore database.
-Built by [EmbyBest Concept](https://embyconcept.com) to assist firebase/firestore developers to search through their data content stored in firestore.
+FireSearch is a JavaScript package built to easily support text search in firestore database, assisting firebase/firestore developers to search through their data content stored in firestore.
 It is tested with Node.js and can easily be adapted to other JavaScript-based environments as well.

 ## Installation
 Install FireSearch via npm by running the following command: